ansys/pydpf-composites/README.rst

 Build documentation
 ===================

-Follow the description in `Getting The DPF Server Docker Image`_ image to get and run the dpf docker image.
+Follow the description in `Getting the DPF server Docker image`_ image to get and run the dpf docker image.

 On Windows, build the documentation with: